lucianoayres/modelzilla/README.md

 The **Modelzilla Modelfile Generator** is a [_prompt_](./templates/v1/Modelzilla_Base_Template.txt) specifically designed to be used with a large language model (LLM).
 It helps you create [Modelfiles](https://github.com/ollama/ollama/blob/main/docs/modelfile.md) for your AI models with ease, ensuring they meet the necessary standards and perform optimally.

-### How Does It Work?

-By feeding the [**Modelzilla prompt**](<(./templates/v1/Modelzilla_Base_Template.txt)>) into an LLM, you can automatically generate a Modelfile without needing to write it from scratch.
-The prompt includes instructions that guide the LLM to produce a complete Modelfile, tailored to your needs.

 ### Why Use Modelzilla?

 -   🦖 **Speed & Efficiency**: Skip the manual writing process and let the LLM generate a precise Modelfile in seconds.